-26 The Fisheries Development Loan Fund (FDLF) is a revolving fund established in January 1960 with a commitment of \$2 million from the Development Loan Fund to provide loans at an interest rate of 6% per annum to promote fishing in middle and distant waters.
+30 The Fisheries Development Loan Fund (FDLF) is a revolving fund established in January 1960 with a commitment of \$2 million from the Development Loan Fund to provide loans at an interest rate of 6% per annum to promote fishing in middle and distant waters.
 The approved commitment for this fund was increased to \$5 million in December 1961, \$7 million in October 1984, \$100 million in November 1997, \$290 million in June 2006 and \$1,100 million in February 2015.
-On 27 April 2012, the Government revised the terms and conditions of the FDLF to provide (a) one-off loans to owners of trawlers and fish collectors affected by the trawl ban, if the application is submitted on or before 31 December 2015, for upgrading their vessels to operate outside Hong Kong waters or switching to more sustainable fisheries operations and other fisheries-related operations, or for carrying out projects that will reduce fuel consumption or carbon footprint of their operations without increasing fishing effort; (b) loans to capture fishermen and owners of fish collectors for switching to more sustainable fisheries operations and other fisher to evelop aquaculture or improve their aquaculture businesses leading to more environmentally friendly operations or an improvement of the quality and food safety standards of the aquaculture products.
+On 27 April 2012, the Government revised the terms and conditions of the FDLF to provide (a) one-off loans to owners of trawlers and fish collectors affected by the trawl ban, if the application is submitted on or before 31 December 2015, for upgrading their vessels to operate outside Hong Kong waters or switching to more sustainable fisheries operations and other fisheries-related operations, or for carrying out projects that will reduce fuel consumption or carbon footprint of their operations without increasing fishing effort; (b) loans to capture fishermen and owners of fish collectors for switching to more sustainable fisheries operations without increasing fishing effort; and (c) loans to fish farmers to help them develop aquaculture or improve their aquaculture businesses leading to more environmentally friendly operations or an improvement of the quality and food safety standards of the aquaculture products.
 Interest for loans to owners of trawlers and fish collectors, whether affected by the trawl ban or not, is compounded on a monthly basis at 1% and 2.5% per annum respectively, and for loans to aquaculture operators is compounded on a monthly basis at the "no-gain-no-loss" rate.
 Loans are repayable by instalments according to a quarterly repayment pledge.
-The estimated loan payments and repayments in 2018-19 are \$130,521,000 and \$49,825,000 respectively.
-The estimated loan payments and repayments in 2019-20 are \$62,870,000 and \$70,354,000 respectively.
+On 18 April 2020, the Finance Committee approved a one-off interest-free deferral of loan repayment for one year to loan borrowers of FDLF with a view to easing their financial hardships amidst the COVID-19 pandemic.
+On 15 February 2022, the Finance Committee further approved a one-off interest-free deferral of loan repayment for one year to loan borrowers of FDLF amidst the COVID-19 epidemic.
+The estimated loan payments in 2021-22 and 2022-23 are \$7,400,000 and \$69,050,000 respectively.
+The estimated loan repayment in 2021-22 is \$37,730,000.
+No repayment is expected in 2022-23.